 Dinner at Jacaranda

-The dinner menu also changes every night, with a choice of three starters, three mains, and two desserts, at 55€.
+The 5-plate dinner menu also changes every night, at 55€.

 Jacaranda’s dining room – like the whole hotel – is elegant but unfussy; the décor incorporates restful muted colours and natural materials.
 It will be a cosy place to eat in the cooler months but, for most guests, the restaurant’s large terrace at the rear of the hotel is favoured for dinner on balmy summer nights.